Lemonvita logo

 Dietary Sources

-Most adults in developed countries obtain sufficient biotin from diet.
-Common sources include:
+In developed regions, most adults obtain sufficient biotin from daily diet.

 • Nuts and seeds